 - P6 Handling Inappropriate Content

-Our cyberwellness ambassadors attend the Cyberwellness Ambassador Conference every year.
-After the conference, they collaborate to design activities for the Recess Outreach Programme by reiterating cyberwellness issues such as Cyber Safety.
-Some of the activities include engaging games and ICT quizzes for their peers during recess.
+The roles of Cyber Wellness Student Ambassadors are very important as they help to ensure that the rules of netiquette are followed in online learning portals, which includes SLS.
+Selected Cyber Wellness Student Ambassadors will attend the Cyber Wellness Ambassador Conference every year.
+After the conference, they used the skills learnt and collaborate to design activities for the school’s Outreach Programme by focusing on Cyber Wellness, such as Cyber Safety.
+Some of the activities designed by them include games and ICT quizzes to engage their peers during recess.

 Every class has two ICT monitors who are given a training programme to enhance their ICT and leadership skills.
 Their assistance with the IT equipment in the classroom has ensured that teaching and learning takes place smoothly.